 Even at these prices, a speed awareness course is cheaper than paying a fixed penalty notice for a speeding offence.
 Secondly, it allows you to avoid points on your driving licence.
 Accumulating points can lead to higher insurance premiums and even disqualification from driving.

 If you look at it from another angle, completing this course enhances your driving skills.
 You gain valuable insights into safe driving practices that can prevent future offences.
 Many drivers report feeling more aware and responsible after attending such courses.
+You learn about things like speed limit for cars towing caravans on UK roads.

 Moreover, participating in a speed awareness course demonstrates accountability.
 It shows that you take your driving seriously and are willing to learn from your mistakes.
 This proactive approach can reflect positively on you if future incidents arise.